France Travel Guide

 France has an extensive railway network.
 The fares depend on distance, travel time and passenger age.
 There are a lot of long-distance bus routes in France.
 Buses are generally cheaper means of transportation.
 France is quite a friendly country for hitchhikers if you stay away from highways.
 The language barrier is the most common difficulty in France, so make sure to learn some basic phrases or get a sign saying where you’re going.

 Underground transit systems are great throughout France and cost between 1-3 EUR per trip.
-Monthly pass is around 30-80 EUR.
+A monthly pass is around 30-80 EUR.
 Apart from Paris, Lille, Marseille, and Lyon have rapid transit systems.
 If you’re under 27 or older 60 you can get extra discount by purchasing a card.
 Check the discount here.
 A train ride from Paris to Marseille, for example, will cost around 40 EUR and will take a little more than 3 hours.
 A train trip from Paris to Rouen costs around 12 EUR.
 To get the best deals, book in advance.
 In addition to intercity trains, there are tourist trains in France.
 The most popular is Le Train Jaune or The Little yellow train, which runs across the Pyrenees region of Languedoc-Roussillon.

 Bus companies have their fares generally lower and especially useful in regions not covered by the railway network.
 Each region has its own local carriers (gare routière).
 A bus trip from Paris to Marseille will cost around 25 EUR, while from Paris to Rouen for just 5 EUR.
-Megabus, Ouibus and FlixBus are major bus companies.
+Megabus, Ouibus, and FlixBus are major bus companies.
 With lots of cycling routes and trails, France has lovely cities to be explored on bike.
-Velib rental service can be found in all major cities and is of great help here with quite affordable prices.
+Velib rental service can be found in all major cities and is of great help here at quite affordable prices.